bkunyiha/blockchain/book-draft/rust/README.md

 ---

-*This guide provides detailed explanations of Rust language features used in our blockchain implementation.
-Each section includes examples from our codebase and practical guidance for using Rust effectively.*
+*This chapter provides a comprehensive reference guide to the Rust programming language features used throughout our blockchain implementation.
+Each section includes examples from our codebase and practical guidance for using Rust effectively.
+This guide explains Rust concepts with examples from our codebase, helping you understand not just what Rust features exist, but how they work together to build reliable, performant systems software.
+This concludes our comprehensive journey through building a full-stack Bitcoin blockchain implementation, from fundamental concepts through implementation to production deployment and language reference.*